 Reliance Steel (RS) Gains As Market Dips: What You Should Know

-Coming into today, shares of the metals service-center company had lost 0.5% in the past month.
-In that same time, the Industrial Products sector gained 0.48%, while the S&P 500 gained 7.71%.
+Prior to today's trading, shares of the metals service-center company had gained 0.38% over the past month.
+This has lagged the Industrial Products sector's gain of 4.57% and the S&P 500's gain of 6.22% in that time.

 Investors will be hoping for strength from Reliance Steel as it approaches its next earnings release, which is expected to be April 27, 2023.
-In that report, analysts expect Reliance Steel to post earnings of $5.70 per share.
-This would mark a year-over-year decline of 32.3%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.95 billion, down 12.04% from the year-ago period.
+The company is expected to report EPS of $5.70, down 32.3% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.95 billion, down 12.04% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $21.43 per share and revenue of $14.65 billion.
-These totals would mark changes of -28.64% and -13.94%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $21.43 per share and revenue of $14.65 billion, which would represent changes of -28.64% and -13.94%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Reliance Steel.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Reliance Steel.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.1% higher.
-Reliance Steel is currently sporting a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.1% higher.
+Reliance Steel is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Reliance Steel is holding a Forward P/E ratio of 11.42.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 11.42.
+In terms of valuation, Reliance Steel is currently trading at a Forward P/E ratio of 11.6.
+For comparison, its industry has an average Forward P/E of 11.6, which means Reliance Steel is trading at a no noticeable deviation to the group.

 The Metal Products - Distribution industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 18, putting it in the top 8% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 67, which puts it in the top 27% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.